A3n1ma/hello-world/README.md

 Hello friend!

 My name is Aenima and i like GitHub :)
-I'm checking how this thing works so yeap it's another great expierience!
+I'm checking how this thing works so yeap it's another great experience!

 See you!